Trails for everyone, forever

 (4 votes) Log in to rate

-Overgrown, lined by enormous trees and encroaching ferns, with peek-a-boo views of the former Elwha Dam site, Smokey Bottom is a good way to get in a mysterious-feeling 4 miles of walking after visiting the interpretive area near the former dam site.
+Overgrown, lined by enormous trees and encroaching ferns, with peek-a-boo views of the former Elwha Dam site, West Lake Mills is a good way to get in a mysterious-feeling 4 miles of walking after visiting the interpretive area near the former dam site.

 Despite the potentially confusing signage, never fear.
-You'll be rewarded by a view of Boulder River at the end.
+You'll be rewarded with a view of Boulder Creek at the end.
 The trail immediately climbs, switchbacking away from the trailhead only to drop suddenly to cross a washout of the drainage of Stokey Creek.

-Dive back into forest, where the trail continues meandering up, down and all around, through open forest set far back from the river.
+Dive back into forest, where the trail continues meandering up, down and all around, through open forest set far back from the creek.
 Notice how quiet it is.
-The mosses, ferns and other foliage no doubt dampen the river noise, but you're also quite far away from the river.
-Now free-flowing, it's cutting back and forth through the former lakebed, and is now quite far away from the Smokey Bottom trail.
+The mosses, ferns and other foliage no doubt dampen the creek noise, but you're also quite far away from the creek.
+Now free-flowing, it's cutting back and forth through the former lakebed, and is now quite far away from the West Lake Mills trail.

 WTA worked here in 2017!